JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 Creating Entity classes

-package com.jwt.authentication.sample.user.domain;
+package com.example.user.entity;

 import java.io.Serializable;